brianhempel/human_token/README.md

 HumanToken.generate(8) # => "nte4mh95kvxdde"
 ```

 By default, tokens contain lowercase alphanumeric characters, with the exceptions of `0` `1` `i` `l` `o` `u`.
 Those characters are excluded to prevent ambiguity.
 The `i` and `o` are not ambiguous when lowercase, but are excluded anyway so the token can be treated case-insensitively: uppercase `I` and `O` are ambiguous.
-The letter `u` is excluded because, were it were not excluded, when generating 128 bit tokens about 1 in every 340 such tokens would phonetically drop the f-bomb on the viewer.
+The letter `u` is excluded because, if it were included, when generating 128 bit tokens about 1 in every 340 tokens would phonetically drop the f-bomb on the viewer.
+(HumanToken is taking after [Douglas Crockford](http://www.crockford.com/wrmg/base32.html) here.
+Crockford may have just been looking for another character to drop since he didn't want to exclude 0 and 1, but 1 in 340 is what the math says and these are supposed to be tokens friendlier for humans.)

+The default tokens are lowercase because lowercase is much easier to read.

 ## Schemes